Right-Bruno/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Third line is printed with 6-third line command
 7. creates a file
 8. Standard out of ls will be stored in a file
+9. last line of iacta will be duplicate with 9-duplicate last line